 AirPlay 2 is backward compatible, and it works in the same way as the original -- tap the AirPlay icon to play your content on available speakers or video devices.
 The main difference is that older AirPlay devices won't be able to be included in multiroom groups.

-Though AirPlay 2 was announced before the Amazon's Echo and Google's Home speakers -- the two have almost become synonymous.
+Though AirPlay 2 was announced before the, the two have almost become synonymous.
 AirPlay 2 unlocks several promised features of the speaker, including multiroom and stereo pairing (the ability to ).
-It also allows you to ask Siri, Apple's voice assistant on the speaker and other devices, to play music in a particular room or throughout the house.-- Apple's answer to
+It also allows you to ask Siri, Apple's voice assistant on the speaker and other devices, to play music in a particular room or throughout the house.

-AtApple's senior VP of software engineering would be "built throughout iOS".
-He said people would be able to play music to select speakers right from the Apple Music app as well as third-party apps using the AirPlay 2 audio toolkit.
-Another promised feature will let you create "shared up next", or multi-user playlists within Apple Music.
+At, Apple would be "built throughout iOS," enabling users to play music from the Apple Music app as well as third-party apps.
+Another promised feature lets you create "shared up next", or multiuser playlists within Apple Music.

 Which Apple device will you need?

-The two main pieces of Apple hardware that are specifinally AirPlay 2 compatible are the Apple TV and the.
+The two main pieces of Apple hardware that are specifically AirPlay 2 compatible are the Apple TV and the.
 But AirPlay 2 will also work with recent iPhones, iPads and Mac computers.

-iOS 11.4 is the latest version which includes both multi-room capabilities and stereo pairing of the HomePod.
-Any device that can run should be compatible with AirPlay2.
+iOS 12 is the latest version and it includes both multiroom capabilities and HomePod stereo pairing.
+Any device that can run should be compatible with AirPlay 2.
 These include: